Itchy and uncomfortable eye lids may be due to dermatitis or irritated skin:

 Further skin care and guidance on triggers for Eczema can be found on the web, this is advise from a Dermatologist.

 What will make it worse ?

 Historic advise has been to treat blepharitis with baby shampoo, this is not advisable any more.
 Baby shampoo may clean the deposits from your eye lids but it does not remove the underlying cause of the blepharitis.
 Furhtermore it is likely to remove essetial oils from your tear film resulting in excess evaporation a and increased dry eyes.
 Dry eyes are uncomfortable as the front of the eye literally cracks open, just like dry skin.
 This shows up during a dry eye examination as green spots or marks on the cornea of the eye.

 Other prescribed medication:

 If the eczema is particulary uncomfortable you may be tempted to use steroid cream around the eyes.
 Steroid cream may cause the skin to get thinner.
-However that is not the main danger, steroid cream so close to the eyes may increase the pressure in your eye.
+However that is not the main danger, steroid cream so close to the eyes may increase the pressure in your eye over time.
 This increased pressure can lead to glaucoma and irreversable vision loss.
 If steroid cream is going to be used around the eyes careful supervison by a MECS Optometrist is needed.
 Use of topical steroid cream for more than a week can cause long term issues it is important to taper the use of topical steroid use.
 Please call us today for an early appointment.
 We can assess the tears and skin around the eyes.
 If a short course of steroid ointment is indicated we can measure the eye pressure before and during any steroid ointment use.
 If the eye pressure increases with the steroid treatment you will be advised to stop the use of the ointment.
 An increase in eye pressure with a low dose of steriod ointment is unlikely but can be serious as an increase in eye pressure is likely to lead to glaucoma and vision loss.